squid-cache/squid-cache.github.io/Features/SourceLayout.rst

 == Non-Squid Bundled Source code ==

 This section is used to edit and finalize the grouping of source files important for users but not integral to build and run Squid.
-These sources are generally contributed by third parties under GPL and vetted by the Squid Developers for bundling.
+These sources are generally contributed by third parties and vetted by the Squid Developers for bundling.

 || '''Directory''' || || '''Content Type''' ||
 ||<-2> helpers/ || Helper applications which may be run by configuration. ||